Rico Gafford

-Marrico Gafford (born May 23, 1996) is an American football wide receiver for the Birmingham Stallions of the United States Football League (USFL).
+Marrico Gafford (born May 23, 1996) is an American former professional football wide receiver and cornerback.
 He played college football at Wyoming.

-Early life and high school
+Early life

 Gafford was born and grew up in Des Moines, Iowa.
 He originally attended East High School, where he played football and ran track and was named All-State at cornerback by The Des Moines Register.
 He transferred to Dowling Catholic High School going into his senior year and was again named All-State.
-He also competed in the Iowa High School Athletic Association track and field state championships, where he set the state's 100-meter dash record at 10.61 seconds and also won the Class 4A 200 meter dash title as well.
+He also competed in the Iowa High School Athletic Association track and field state championships, where he set the state's 100-meter dash record at 10.61 seconds and also won the Class 4A 200 meter dash title.